-Instead of spending my lunch hour shopping the sales on Gilt.com or Saks Fifth Avenue, I stopped spending money on material things and decided to buy experiences instead.
+Instead of spending my lunch hour shopping online, I stopped spending money on material things and decided to buy experiences instead.

 What I consider to be material items are tangible things that are “wants” (rather than needs).
-This includes: excess clothes, excess shoes, excess handbags, jewelry and accessories, technology gadgets, etc.
+This includes excess clothes, excess shoes, excess handbags, jewelry and accessories, technology gadgets, excess home decor, excess books, and so on.

-I chose to buy experiences which include: going to the symphony, seeing a theatre performance, attending a sports event, rocking out at a concert, travelling to a new city / country, canoeing / kayaking, etc.
+I chose to buy experiences which include going to the symphony, seeing a theatre performance, attending a community sports event, rocking out at a concert, travelling to a new destination, hiking, painting, meditating, volunteering, exercising, and so on.

 Here are some reasons why you should collect moments not things.